KristianLyng/varnishfoo/chapter-3.rst

 The startup scripts provided for those distributions are solid, and should be used whenever possible.

-This, combined with Varnish developers' habit of frequently changing Varnish default behavior to the better means that few changes are needed to get a basic Varnish installation going.

 Since before GNU/Linux existed, System V-styled init scripts have been used to boot Unix-like machines.
 This has been the case for GNU/Linux too.
 Until recently, when ``upstart`` and ``systemd`` came around.
 By now, all the